Dkowald/kwld.GitPackage/doc/GitGet.md

 glob entries are case-insensitive.
 glob's are simple pattern match, using ** to match any-folder and * to match any char.

+#### --get-root:[get-root]
+A sub-path withing the origin repository tree to collect files from.
+Only repository files withing this path will be extracted.

+This is useful with deep structured repositories, where all the required files reside in a particular sub-folder.

+Defaults to root: '/'

 #### --cache:[cache-path]

 Alternate path for local cached repositories.